 It’s a good idea to wear a patch on dry land for at least 24 hours to test its effects and how you react to it.
 Wear only one patch at a time, never break one in half, and avoid alcohol when wearing a patch.
 Also, make sure to remove a patch after three days since withdrawal symptoms that mimic the very symptoms you’re trying to sidestep (dizziness, nausea, vomiting, headache and balance disturbances) can occur.

 Important: When you open the foil wrapper, avoid touching the patch under the plastic strip.
-If some of the medication gets on your finger and inadvertently contaminates your eye, the drug will produce unilateral pupil dilation, which has caused confusion with a number of serious medical emergencies by those who are unaware of this association.
+If some of the medication gets on your finger and inadvertently contaminates your eye, the drug will produce unilateral pupil dilation, which has caused confusion with several serious medical emergencies by those who are unaware of this association.

 Hands down, ginger is the most common herbal remedy for seasickness and has been used by sailors for centuries.
-Researchers at Brigham Young University and Mount Union College in Ohio found that taking a gram of ginger trumped the recommended dosage of Dramamine for motion sickness.
-Researchers believe that ginger works via the digestive track vs. shutting down messages to the brain, which is how most anti-nausea drugs function.
+Researchers at Brigham Young University and Mount Union College in Ohio found that taking a gram of ginger trumped the recommended dosage of dimenhydrinate (Dramamine) for motion sickness.
+Researchers believe that ginger works via the digestive track vs. shutting down messages to the brain, which is how most prescription and over-the-counter anti-nausea drugs work.
 Out Chasing Stars video blogger Amy Alton prefers raw ginger to capsules.
 “If I have crystallized ginger, that’s great,” she says, “but ginger beer also works.”
 Nick Fabbri from Sailing Yacht Ruby Rose, on the other hand, prefers ginger tea and ginger lollipops.
 Other natural remedies sailors swear by include peppermint and lemon drops.

 Note: Ginger can thin the blood, so consult your doctor first if you’re on high blood-pressure medication.